Germany Income Tax Rates for 2014

 Germany has a bracketed income tax system with four income tax brackets, ranging from a low of 0.00% for those earning under €8,005 to a high of 45.00% for those earning more then €250,730 a year.

 How does the Germany Income Tax compare to the rest of the world?

 The maximum income tax rate in Germany of 45.00% ranks Germany as one of the ten highest taxed countries in the world.
-Countries with similar tax brackets include Portugal with a maximum tax bracket of 46.00%, Belgium with a maximum tax bracket of 50.00% and Austria with a maximum tax bracket of 50.00%.
+Countries with similar tax brackets include Portugal with a maximum tax bracket of 46.00%, United Kingdom with a maximum tax bracket of 50.00% and Belgium with a maximum tax bracket of 50.00%.
 Keep in mind that our ranking measures only nationwide income taxes, and does not account for local income taxes at state, province, or municipal levels.